 8. Exchangeable Gas bottles

 Gas bottles are easy to come by in Bulgaria and rather than re-filling them, you take them to stations to exchange.
-I would be hesitant at using gas inside the house unless you’d had a British plumber install the pipework, but even then I’d have carbon monoxide alarms around the house.
+If you use this option, make sure you have carbon monoxide alarms around the house.